GAMBLEGHOST/if-you-wanna-int-/README.md

 - if you know about my dni list/ readed it, you can feel free to int.

-- i love having friends!!

 ## DNI LIST

-- Dni com shippers, pro and dark shippers
+- Dni com shippers, pro and dark shippers and problematic people?? (pls stay away from me)

 - Dni ex friends